 Mean Mug Coffee

 Get the breakfast plate, which is two scrambled eggs, cheese grits, your choice of meat, and toast or a biscuit with housemade preserves.
-The cheese grits were amazing, and the housemade preserves was like a strawberry jam that was BOMB.
+The cheese grits were amazing, and the housemade preserves were like a strawberry jam that was BOMB.

 It sounds like it’s just pub food, but the salad I got from here was one of my favorites from the trip!
 But before we get to the main, you have to start with the pizza pie rolls!
 This is not a request, it’s an order.
 They took two things I’d say almost everyone loves, pizza and egg rolls, and had them join forces.
 Pure genius.

-This is Chattanooga’s first speakeasy.
+Unknown Caller is Chattanooga’s first speakeasy!
 The entry of this place is so cool!
-Luckily, your GPS will take you right to a phone booth; walk into the first door, where you’ll see a pay phone to your left and another door in front of you.
-Typically, you would have to enter the correct number on the phone for them to answer and let you in.
+Luckily, your GPS will take you right to a phone booth.
+Walk into the first door, where you’ll see a payphone to your left and another door in front of you.
+You’ll have to dial the correct number on the phone for them to answer and let you in.

 Clumpies Ice Cream Co.

 They have such unique flavors.
-I decided to do the peach cobbler, which was yummy, but Remi’s scoop of brown sugar cinnamon coffee cake 100% stole the show.
+I decided to do the peach cobbler, which was delightful, but Remi’s scoop of brown sugar cinnamon coffee cake 100% stole the show.
 If you’re an ice cream lover (heck even if you’re not) make sure you don’t skip out on grabbing a scoop!

 Where to stay for a weekend in Chattanooga